What are the Fish Oil Benefits for Hair?

 Pentadecanoic acid is a mouthful, but it’s also known as C15:0, which we find rolls off the tongue just a bit easier.

-C15:0 helps support every cell in your body in two important ways: by strengthening cell membranes, and increasing mitochondrial function.*
+C15:0 helps support every cell in your body in important ways: by strengthening cell membranes, and increasing mitochondrial function.*

 As we get older, our cell membranes can become flimsy, making them susceptible to external stressors that can cause your cells damage.
 When cells become damaged, they no longer grow and divide like they should, and the cell can ultimately die.